iatieh/iatieh.github.io/_projects/2024-09-20 -Research Module.md

 ---
-title: 'Network Security'
+title: 'Research Methods and Professional Practice'
-subtitle: 'May 2023'
+subtitle: 'July 2024'
-date: 2018-06-30 00:00:00
+date: 2024-09-20 00:00:00
-description: In this module we will look at the impact of cyber security on network systems and designs, focusing especially on network vulnerability assessments.
+description: This module aims to provide you with a practical foundation in research methods that will enable you to conduct research in a practical setting.
 featured_image: '/images/demo/Network_sec.jpg'
 ---